Divorce When Other Spouse Refuses to Give Divorce

 What is Divorce?

 Getting the final decree of Divorce from the Court can be a lengthy and expensive procedure.
-There are certain conditions that need to be fulfilled in order to get Divorce.
-The courts’ main aim is to reconcile the wedlock and only in the instance that irretrievable breakdown of marriage has occurred will the courts grant Divorce to the spouses.
+There are certain conditions that need to be fulfilled in order to get a Divorce.
+The courts’ main aim is to reconcile the wedlock and only in the instance that an irretrievable breakdown of marriage has occurred will the courts grant Divorce to the spouses.

 Connect with an expert lawyer for your legal issue

-When both parties agree to get divorce, it is called mutual divorce and is easier and mentally less exhausting than the other kind of divorce.
+When both parties agree to get a divorce, it is called mutual divorce and is easier and mentally less exhausting than the other kind of divorce.
 However, it is not mandatory to have the consent of the other party before going for Divorce.
-One can even seek Divorce when the other party is not willing to give divorce.
-This is Contested Divorce and a petition for the same can be filed in the Court having appropriate jurisdiction.
+One can even seek Divorce when the other party is not willing to give a divorce.
+This is a Contested Divorce and a petition for the same can be filed in the Court having appropriate jurisdiction.

 Thus, you do not need the consent of your spouse to file a Divorce Petition in the appropriate Court.